-Join the intimate Silver Whisper, from Silversea Cruises, as she sails from Florida through to San Francisco, via the Panama Canal.
+Join the intimate Silver Whisper, from Silversea Cruises, as she sails from Lima through to Florida, via the Panama Canal.
 The Silversea fleet has been designed to deliver an ultra-luxury experience.
 With an all-suite offering, expect personal butler service, the finest accommodation, and sumptuous dining.

-Start and finish your cruise in two of the most LGBT-friendly places in the world.
+Finish your cruise in one of the most LGBT-friendly places in the world.
 Fort Lauderdale is considered by many to be a tropical paradise for LGBT travellers, with a variety of bars, hotels and restaurants catering for everyone.
-Equally, San Francisco has one of the largest and most prominent LGBT communities and has been dubbed as the ‘gay capital of the world’.
 LGBT culture is part of the fabric of the city, so finish off your cruise by taking in all that it has to offer.

 Silversea does not offer specific LGBT meet-ups on board, rather it promotes an atmosphere of class and elegance for like-minded travellers, which if you’re anything like me will appeal.